kelloggm/cs-490-website/project-deliverable.md

 ## Contents

 Your final team deliverable will include:
-* The implementation of your new feature, deployed to Netlify + Heroku
+* The implementation of your new feature
 * Automated tests for your new feature
 * A report that describes how to use your new feature
 * A poster